-The spirit’s presence through the preaching of God’s word, the simple fellowship, the concept of discipline and love and mutual affection and accountability, the exposition of Scripture, the reverence of worship…what I hear repeatedly is, “I’ve never seen a church like this.”
+The spirit’s presence through the preaching of God’s word, the simple fellowship, the concept of discipline, love, mutual affection, accountability, the exposition of Scripture, and the reverence of worship…what I hear repeatedly is, “I’ve never seen a church like this.”
 Oh, but we are not altogether alone.
 What is happening here as we return to Scripture is happening in many, many places as the treasures of time past are being dug up from long forgotten heaps of modern rubbish; like Josiah finding the Law buried in the temple, by God’s Spirit so many are now finding the Gospel hidden and buried away in the church.

 My fear is that young men, in particular, might think that it’s always been this way.
 There’s always been people out there preaching about God’s sovereignty and election and his free and sovereign grace – oh, there have been.
 But those shining lights have been flickering wicks only kept alive by the breath of God and his refusal to take out the candlestick of His Spirit from the church altogether.
 He’s had his remnant – but they were so rare.
-But young men, they do not recognize or understand what it took to bring them these doctrines – the ones that you hear each Sunday that bring life to you and edify and convict and quicken and kill and resurrect again.
+But young men, they do not recognize or understand what it took to bring them these doctrines – the ones that you hear each Sunday that bring life to you and edify, convict, quicken, kill and resurrect again.

 Do you have any idea what it took to bring to you the Gospel and the Doctrines of Sovereign Grace?